 Dr Chowdhury has been awarded numerous prizes including American Heart Association Travel Award, Heart Rhythm UK Young Investigators Award (runner up), Presidents Award for Outstanding Research Team and NHLI Post Doc Supervisor Award.

 Dr Chowdhury has supervised over 15 undergraduate and postgraduate students and is lecturer, and previous examiner and committee member on the Cardiovascular BSc programme.
-She is currently module lead for core science on the MSc in Cardiovascular and Respiratory Healthcare.
+She is currently Foundations module lead on the MSc in Cardiovascular and Respiratory Healthcare.
 She is also a mentor for the schools CREST award.
 She is a Fellow of the Higher Education Academy.